alvarobartt/investpy/docs/equities.rst

 protect investors from fraudulent practices.
 Historically, they have outperformed most other investments over the long run.
 These investments can be purchased from most online stock brokers.

-In this case, historical data from stocks or equities is retrieved from `Investing Equities <https://es.investing.com/equities/spain>`_ just for the Spanish Stock Market, on the current release 0.8.9.

 Getting Started
 ---------------